 |Tutorial and Academic Enhancement Center||National Tutoring Association and the College Reading and Learning Association|

 SPECIAL CENTERS AND INSTITUTES

-Centrally and conveniently located, the three-story Allen J. Ellender Memorial Library houses more than 450,000 books and bound periodicals, 2,000 journal titles, 350,000 catalogued federal and state documents, and provides access to 40,000 E-books and over 50 electronic reference sources.
-The Allen J. Ellender Archives is located on the first floor, Circulation, Interlibrary Loan and Reference on the second, and Government Documents and Multi-Media/Serials on the third.
+Centrally and conveniently located, the three-story Allen J. Ellender Memorial Library provides direct access to over 750,000 books, journals, government documents and other research sources in a variety of print and electronic formats and supplements those resources through its inter-library loan service.
+The Allen J. Ellender Archives is located on the first floor, Circulation, Interlibrary Loan and Research/Reference on the second, and Government Information and Serials on the third.
 In addition, The Ellender Computer Lab can be found on the first floor.
 Most collections are easily accessible through open shelving, convenient service stations and the computerized card catalogue known as e-Library.

 Service is the first priority of the library’s faculty and staff.
-Our Reference librarians offer one-on-one help and provide mass instruction in library skills, an integral part of University College classes in freshman studies, and they visit classes to explain topics of particular interest to students and instructors.
-Interlibrary Loan personnel offer personalized services to patrons who need materials from other libraries, using the latest online computer technology to locate and request materials.
+Our Research Librarians offer one-on-one help and provide group instruction in library skills, an integral part of University College classes in freshman studies, and they visit classes to explain topics of particular interest to students and instructors.
+Interlibrary Loan offers personalized services to patrons who need materials from other libraries, using the latest online computer technology to locate and request materials.

 The Archives, part of the Special Collections Department, serves as a repository for primary and secondary materials relating to Louisiana.
 Its largest collection is the papers of Senator Allen J. Ellender, which document his thirty-five year career in the U. S. Senate.
 Other original materials available to patrons include antebellum plantation papers, local business records, diaries and journals, historical photographs, and papers of past university presidents, as well as university yearbooks and student newspaper files.